 Microsoft plans to continue this in future versions as well.
 However, it will not be available on any version prior to Office 2016.

 If you don’t have an Office 365 subscription yet, I highly recommend that you get one.
 It comes packed with several other advanced features that transform your presentation!
-Click on this link to get a 30-day FREE trial!
-(Hint – Make sure you scroll all the way down to the section just above FAQs, and you’ll find a link to “Try FREE for 1 month”.
-Alternatively, do a Ctrl+F and search for “Try FREE for 1 month” on the page).
+Click on this link to get a 1-year subscription for Office 365 (Note – You also get a 1 TB free cloud storage with this link!).

 To check your office version of your Microsoft PowerPoint application –